Tour Croatia & more trip

 Continue to Greece, the city of Thessaloniki, also known as Salonica.
 Upon arrival, check-in, dinner at a local restaurant, overnight.

 Time for lunch on your own.
-Afterwards, you will move to the city of Volos.
-Volos is a coastal port city in Thessaly situated midway on the Greek mainland, about 330 kilometres (205 miles) north of Athens on the Aegean coastline.
-Check-in at the hotel, diner at a local restaurant, overnight.
+Afterward, you will move to the city of Kalambaka, a small town stated at the foot of the astonishing complex of Meteora.
+Check-in at the hotel, dinner at a local restaurant, overnight.

 In the age that followed, as thought and art flourished, an exceptional group of artists put into effect the ambitious plans of Athenian statesman Pericles and, under the inspired guidance of the sculptor Pheidias, transformed the rocky hill into a unique monument of thought and the arts.
 The most important monuments were built during that time: the Parthenon, built by Ictinus, the Erechtheon, the Propylaea, the monumental entrance to the Acropolis, designed by Mnesicles and the small temple of Athena Nike.

 Mycenae is an archaeological site near Mykines in Argolis, north-eastern Peloponnese.
-It is located about 120 kilometres south-west of Athens and 48 kilometres south of Corinth.
+It is located about 120 kilometers southwest of Athens and 48 kilometers south of Corinth.
 It is best known in mythology as the city of Agamemnon, the son of Atreus.
-King Agamemnon led the expedition against Troy during the Trojan War, which Homer accounted in his epic poem the Iliad.
+King Agamemnon led the expedition against Troy during the Trojan War, which Homer accounted for in his epic poem the Iliad.
 Around the year 1200 BCE, the Mycenaean civilization showed signs of decline.
 By 1100 it was extinguished.
 The palaces were destroyed, and their system of writing, their art, and their way of life was gone.
 According to Greek legends, they were replaced by half-civilized Dorian invaders from the north.

 Free time for lunch on your own.
 Return to Athens.

 Dinner at one of the local taverns in Plaka with live music.
-In the shadow of the Acropolis and its ancient temples, hillside Plaka has a village feel, with narrow cobblestone streets lined with tiny shops selling jewellery, clothes and local ceramics.
+In the shadow of the Acropolis and its ancient temples, hillside Plaka has a village feel, with narrow cobblestone streets lined with tiny shops selling jewelry, clothes, and local ceramics.
 Sidewalk cafes and family-run tavernas stay open until late.
-Nearby, the whitewashed homes of the Anafiotika neighbourhood give the small enclave a Greek-island vibe.
-Return to the hotel for overnight.
+Nearby, the whitewashed homes of the Anafiotika neighborhood give the small enclave a Greek-island vibe.
+Return to the hotel overnight.

 Breakfast and check-out.
 Time at leisure until private transfer to the airport.